 When you have a concern about anything we do you can tell us by telephone, in person or in writing.
-When any of these are difficult for you, a friend or advocate can speak to the school on your behalf.
+If any of these are difficult for you, a friend or advocate can speak to the school on your behalf.
 Most concerns or complaints will be sorted out quickly either by putting things right or by explaining the School's actions to you.

-In accordance with equality law, we will consider making reasonable adjustments when required, to enable complainants to access and complete this complaints procedure.
+In accordance with equality law, we will consider making reasonable adjustments if required, to enable complainants to access and complete this complaints procedure.
 For instance, providing information in alternative formats, assisting complainants in raising a formal complaint or holding meetings in accessible locations.
 We take our duties under equality law seriously and we encourage any person having difficulty accessing this procedure to contact us immediately in order that reasonable adjustments can be made.

 Complainants should not approach individual governors to raise concerns or complaints.
-They have no power to act on an individual basis, it may also prevent them from considering complaints at the Review Stage of the procedure.
+They have no power to act on an individual basis and it may also prevent them from considering complaints at the Review Stage of the procedure.

-Speak to the member of staff involved or your child's class teacher who will either deal with your issue or pass you on to someone who is more able to help.
+Talk to the member of staff involved or your child's class teacher (primary and nursery schools)/your child's form tutor or head of year (secondary) who will either deal with your issue or pass you on to someone who is more able to help.

 Please remember that the beginning or end of the school day can be a very busy time.
-When you talk to a teacher at these times, for practical reasons, it may not be possible to sort things out there and then.
+If you talk to a teacher at these times, for practical reasons, it may not be possible to sort things out there and then.
 Be prepared for them to make an appointment to see you/to ring you at a more convenient time.